 Straining During Bowel Movements

-When a baby strains during bowel movements, it can be a distressing sign for parents, often indicating constipation.
+Straining during bowel movements is distressing to watch, and it often points to constipation.
 You might notice your little one pushing hard, turning red in the face, or showing signs of discomfort.
+These are signals that they’re struggling to pass stool.

 Tips for Preventing Constipation in Formula Feeding

-To help prevent constipation in formula-fed infants, it’s essential to pay attention to both the type of formula used and the feeding schedule.
+To help prevent constipation in formula-fed infants, pay attention to both the type of formula used and the feeding schedule.

-Choose a formula that contains adequate amounts of iron and is designed for your baby’s age and needs.
-Always follow the manufacturer’s instructions for preparation; improper mixing can lead to digestive issues.
+Choose a formula that contains adequate amounts of iron and is designed for your baby’s age.
+Always follow the manufacturer’s preparation instructions — improper mixing can lead to digestive issues.

 Select a formula with the right iron content for your baby’s age and follow preparation instructions to avoid digestive problems.